-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Using current statistics, fallopian tube cancer accounts for about 1% of all cancers of a woman's reproductive system.
+Using current statistics, primary fallopian tube cancer accounts for about 1% of all cancers of a woman's reproductive system.
 However, as mentioned in the Overview , new scientific evidence suggests that ovarian cancer is more closely associated with fallopian tube cancer than previously thought, which makes this type of cancer more common than this statistic suggests.

-Source: Oncolink , The University of Pennsylvania.
+Source: American Cancer Society and Oncolink , The University of Pennsylvania.